solana-labs/solana-program-library/docs/src/stake-pool/overview.md

 on hand to fully manage the pool stakes.
 The SOL used to add a new validator is recovered when removing the validator.

-### Fees

-The stake pool program provides managers many options for making the pool financially viable, predominantly through fees.
-There are five different sources of fees:

-* Epoch: every epoch (roughly 2 days), the stake accounts in the pool earn inflation rewards, so the stake pool mints pool tokens into the manager's fee account as a proportion of the earned rewards.
-For example, if the pool earns 10 SOL in rewards, and the fee is set to 2%, the manager will earn pool tokens worth 0.2 SOL.
-Note that the epoch fee is charged after normal validator commissions are assessed.
-For example, if a validator charges 8% commission, and the stake pool charges 2%, and a stake in the pool earns 100 SOL pre-commission, then that stake will actually enrich the pool by 90.16 SOL.
-The total rewards on that validator will be reduced by ~9.84%.
-* SOL withdraw: sends a proportion of the desired withdrawal amount to the manager For example, if a user wishes to withdraw 100 pool tokens, and the fee is set to 3%, 3 pool tokens go to the manager, and the remaining 97 tokens go to the user in the form of a SOL.
-* Stake withdraw: sends a proportion of the desired withdrawal amount to the manager before creating a new stake for the user.
-* SOL deposit: converts the entire SOL deposit into pool tokens, then sends a proportion of those to the manager, and the rest to the user
-* Stake deposit: converts the stake account's delegation plus rent-exemption to pool tokens, sends a proportion of those to the manager, and the rest to the user

-For partner applications, there's the option of a referral fee on deposits.
-During SOL or stake deposits, the stake pool can redistribute a percentage of the fees to another address as a referral fee.

-This option is particularly attractive for wallet providers.
-When a wallet integrates a stake pool, the wallet developer will have the option to earn additional tokens anytime a user deposits into the stake pool.
-Stake pool managers can use this feature to create strategic partnerships and entice greater adoption of stake pools!

 ### Funding restrictions

 To give the manager more control over funds entering the pool, stake pools allow